sadakosa/Pepper/README.md

 edit file ``/controllers/messages.js``

-Ps: I know youre not very keen on working on a scheduling bot now.
+Ps: I know you're not very keen on working on a scheduling bot now.
 Its ok.
-I just want to complete something instead of leaving it hanging.
+I just want to leave the project with a complete feature, and also a template for you to build future apps with.

 The telebot interfaces with an LLM now.

-And could be easily launched from a single entry point, server.js You can use this to do whatever you want from here on.
+Easily launched from a single entry point, server.js You may use this to do whatever you want from here on.

 I'm going to work on my own thing now.